 Falcon's Tower Part II

 They came up with 219 feet using a tape drop.
-The first trunk diameter tape wrap was done above a huge fin shaped butress root, about 5 to 6 feet higher than the average dbh.
+That is 5 feet shy of my preliminary.
+The first trunk diameter wrap was done above a huge fin shaped butress root, about 5 to 6 feet higher than the average dbh.
 Usually, diameter breast high is averaged between the high side and low side.

-In this case, the nominated Spruce was measured even higher where the trunk was narrower, over 17 feet higher than the trunk's lowest downhill reach.
+In this case, the Spruce was measured over 17 feet higher than the trunk's lowest downhill reach.

 For this nominated Spruce in Oswald West State Park, the crown spread was guessed at, another eyeballing method.